 It is always challenging to win the attention of your audience when delivering a presentation in the physical world, but even more challenging during a virtual event when an attendee can get easily distracted by all the digital things happening on their screen.
 We have put together our top 11 most relevant tips that will ensure you smash that virtual presentation!

 1. Keep It Short

 Attention span is no joke, and even more so in a virtual environment.
-For virtual presentations an audience may rarely last over 20 minutes for even the best of presenters so it’s important that you keep your presentation to the point and address the main reason why your viewers should spend time watching your content.
+For a virtual presentation an audience’s attention span may barely last over 20 minutes for even the best of presenters, so it’s important that you keep your virtual presentation to the point and address the main reason why your viewers should spend time watching your content.
 To put it simply, keep it short and sweet!

 2. Involve The Audience

 The best way to keep your viewers engaged, is to do what?
 Exactly, engage them.
 So conduct a poll, prepare a quiz in advance so your audience doesn’t just listen but can also participate in the discussion of your topic.
 A simple multiple choice questionnaire or a vote is already enough to make sure your audience is paying attention to what you are saying.
 It’s also a good way to understand if your content is chiming with your audience as you will get live feedback on your content.

 It’s not always easy to time-keep and also stay on track with your thoughts when delivering a presentation, it’s an art.
 However, it is good practice to engage your audience by allowing them to submit questions to you during the presentation rather than waiting until the end.
 This will allow your viewers to ask a relevant question at the right time and hopefully will address more questions than if you ran overtime and had no time to do a live Q&A.

 If you have live chat as part of your virtual presentation, that’s a great way to ensure questions get asked, discussions occur and hopefully some of the questions get addressed by you in the meantime.